deartc/DanceMusic/README.md

 # DanceMusicProject
 This is a  project named DanceMusic.
-I teach dance exercise classes and  I would like to have better organization to my music collection.
+I teach dance exercise classes and  I would like to have better organization for my music collection.
 I used Window and SQL Express.
 To run my project your must do the following: Go to github.com/deartc/DanceMusic.
 Clone the repository.

 I satsified the requirements by doing the following:

 Created a relational database schema with a minimum of 3 tables.

 Created DDL (Data Definition Language) for tables and views.

-least 2 of the tables  contain 4 or more columns.
+Aleast 2 of the tables  contain 4 or more columns.

 Two of the tables  have a many-to-many relationship.

 Two of the tables  have a one-to-many relationship.